Sunwoo Eun-sook: Personal life

 Sunwoo married actor Lee Young-ha in 1981 when they were both at the peak of their careers; they divorced in 2007 after 26 years of marriage.
 Sunwoo and Lee have two sons, one of whom is also an actor, Lee Sang-won.

 On October 11, 2022, Sunwoo's agency stated that Sunwoo registered her marriage with announcer Yoo Young-jae.
+On April 5, 2024, her agency confirmed the couple's divorce.